The Riots In Burma And The Burmese Buddhist Monks

 Many people seem naive of the fact that a place like Burma is not like America or Germany or France or Great Britain or Sweden or Russia or any other such a place.
 As an example, in Burma if someone is trying to rape your 12 year old daughter it certainly won’t be as simple as picking up the phone and dialing 911 or some other emergency number, afterward expecting the police to come promptly to take the miscreant to jail while attending to the task of filling out a police report in duplicate and triplicate!
 The reality of that fact does breed a quite different social culture that all in Burma are aware of.

-Another thing to consider is the independently established fact that the military have had a role to play in the on going violence as well.
+Another thing to consider is the independently established fact that the military have had a primary role to play in the on going violence.
 The military has enjoyed playing different parts of the Burmese society against each other for their own perceived political advantage (17).
 Should this be considered the fault of the Buddhist monks in Burma as well?
 Of course not.

 Why the one sided and biased story that completely ignores the facts to be had, is now so popular in the mass media and with a magazine like Time Magazine can be theorized in different ways.
 For one thing, it fits a very P.C agenda in that if you can sell a religion that is understandably considered as inherently peaceful as actually violent, then the easier it is to convince many that something understood as inherently violent is actually peaceful!
 Don’t forget that we’re all supposed to remember that Islam is a peaceful religion!
 The fact is, as the story regarding the Buddhist monks in Burma is usually told….. it’s simply not true.
-Now either we can acknowledge that or we can simply choose to ignore what has been discussed in this article, as I am sure many will.
+As an example, I have had people approach me with urban legend styled stories of Buddhist monks in Burma wandering around in 969 gangs killing Muslims, without the slightest bit of evidence to demonstrate for such a story.
+Now either we can acknowledge this or we can simply choose to ignore what has been discussed in this article, as I am sure many will.

 Have a great day!